-\textbf{Autoregressive Video Generation.} The aforementioned framework can only generate short videos, whose lengths are determined by the input frame number during training.
-We therefore propose a conditional latent diffusion model, which can produce future latent codes conditioned on the previous ones in an autoregressive manner, to facilitate long video generation.
-Considering a short clip latent $\bz_t = \{\bz_t^i\}_{i=i}^l$ where $\bz_t^i \in \mathbb{R}^{h \times w \times c} $ and $l$ is the number of latent codes within the clip, we can learn to predict future latent codes conditioned on the former ones.
-For each video frame in a clip latent, we add an additional binary map along the channel dimension to indicate whether it is a conditional frame or a frame to predict.
-Formally, given a binary clip $\bb = \{\bb^i\}_{i=1}^l$ where $\bb^i \in \mathbb{R}^{h \times w \times 1}$, we obtain the conditional input clip as $\tilde{\bz}_t = \{\tilde{\bz}_t^i=[\bz_t^i,\bb^i]\}_{i=1}^l$ where $\tilde{\bz}_t^i \in \mathbb{R}^{h \times w \times (c+1)}$.
-By randomly setting different binary maps to ones or zeros, we can train our diffusion model to perform both unconditional video generation and conditional video prediction jointly.
-Concretely, we set all maps in the binary clip $\bb$ to zeros for unconditional diffusion model training.
-For conditional video prediction, we set the first $k$ binary maps $\{\bb^i\}_{i=1}^{k}$ to ones and the remaining $\{\bb^i\}_{i=k+1}^{l}$ to zeros.
-At the same time, we replace the first $k$ latent codes with the ground truth, \ie $\{\bz_t^i\}_{i=1}^{k}\leftarrow\{\bz_0^i\}_{i=1}^{k}$
+The aforementioned framework can only generate short videos, whose lengths are determined by the input frame number during training.
+We therefore propose a conditional latent diffusion model, which can produce future latent codes conditioned on the previous ones in an autoregressive manner, to facilitate long video generation. \ytyn{We further present several techniques to alleviate the error accumulation problem in autoregressive generation.}

+\textbf{Autoregressive Latent Prediction.} Considering a short clip latent $\bz_t = \{\bz_t^i\}_{i=i}^l$ where $\bz_t^i \in \mathbb{R}^{h \times w \times c} $ \zy{and} $l$ is the number of latent codes within the clip, we can learn to predict future latent codes conditioned on the former ones.
+For each video frame in a clip latent, we add an additional binary mask along the channel dimension to indicate whether it is a conditional frame or a frame \zy{to predict} \ytyn{and replace the $\bz_t^i$ with $\bz_0^i$ according to the mask, yielding,

+where $\bm = \{\bm^i\}_{i=1}^l, \bm^i \in \mathbb{R}^{h \times w \times 1}$ is the binary mask.} By randomly setting different binary masks to ones or zeros, we can train our diffusion model to perform both unconditional video generation and conditional video prediction jointly.
+Concretely, we set all masks in the binary clip $\bm$ to \zy{zeros} for unconditional diffusion model training. \ytyn{During inference stage,} we set the first $k$ binary mask $\{\bm^i\}_{i=1}^{k}$ to \zy{ones} and the remaining $\{\bm^i\}_{i=k+1}^{l}$ to \zy{zeros}.

-\textbf{Hierarchical Video Generation.} Generating videos in an autoregressive way has the risk of quality degradation caused by accumulated errors over time.
-We thus utilize a common strategy, hierarchical generation \cite{tats, cogvideo, hierar_video_gen}, to alleviate this problem.
-Specifically, we first train an autoregressive video generation model on sparse frames to form the basic storyline of the video and then train another interpolation model to fill the missing frames.
-The training of the interpolation model is similar to the autoregressive model, except that we set the binary maps of the middle frames between every two sparse frames to zeros.
+\yty{\textbf{Hierarchical \ytyn{Latent} Generation.}} \yty{Generating videos in an autoregressive way has the risk of quality degradation caused by accumulated error over time.
+We thus utilize a common strategy, hierarchical generation~\cite{tats, cogvideo, hierar_video_gen}, to alleviate this problem.
+Specifically, we first train an autoregressive video generation model on \emph{sparse frames} to form the basic storyline of the video and then train another interpolation model to \ytyn{infill} the missing frames.
+The training of the interpolation model is similar to the autoregressive model, except that we set the binary masks of \zy{the} middle frames between \zy{every two} sparse frames to \zy{zeros}. }